Patti Austin

-Patti Austin (born August 10, 1950) is an American R&B, pop, and jazz singer and songwriter.
+Patti Austin (born August 10, 1950) is an American Grammy Award-winning R&B, pop, and jazz singer and songwriter.
+Austin has collaborated with the likes of James Ingram, Steely Dan and Quincy Jones.
+She's acquired an honorary doctorate from the Berklee College of Music.
+Austin has also won one Grammy out of seven nominations.

 Music career

 Austin was born in Harlem, New York, to Gordon Austin, a jazz trombonist.
 She was raised in Bay Shore, New York on Long Island.
-Quincy Jones and Dinah Washington have referred to themselves as her godparents.
+Quincy Jones and Dinah Washington referred to themselves as her godparents.
+Her father was black and her mother's parents were from Barbados and Sweden.

 When Austin was four years old, she performed at the Apollo Theater.
 As a teenager she recorded commercial jingles and worked as a session singer in soul and R&B. She had an R&B hit in 1969 with "Family Tree".
-She sang backing vocals on Paul Simon's 1975 number-one hit "50 Ways to Leave Your Lover".
+She sang backing vocals on Paul Simon's 1975 number-one hit "50 Ways to Leave Your Lover" and had prominent parts on Frankie Valli's hit solo records "Swearin' to God" and "Our Day Will Come."
 The jazz label CTI released her debut album, End of a Rainbow, in 1976.
+She sang backing vocals on the track "Everybody has a Dream" for Billy Joel's hit album The Stranger (album) in 1977.
 She sang "The Closer I Get to You" for Tom Browne's album Browne Sugar, a duet with Michael Jackson for his album Off the Wall, and a duet with George Benson on "Moody's Mood for Love".